"First question: so you have messed with my life before?"

 "I have no idea."

-Philbert talked for a half an hour about testing for malware, cutting power to the shop and the conversations with the voice.
+Philbert talked for a half an hour about testing for malware, cutting power to the shop, and the conversations with the voice.

-"Lou, this is not a hacker, Passant knows too much about everything."
+"Lou, this is not a hacker.
+Passant knows too much about everything."

 "Oh, so now you have a pet name for it?"
 Lou responded.

-"That's what it wants to be called and I really don't care."
+"That’s what it wants to be called, and I really don’t care."

 "So I’ve got a question for you, Al. Do you hear this voice outside of the shop too?"

-"OK, OK dude.
+"OK, OK, dude.
 Look, I have good reason to be concerned.
-Other than your occasional confusion over women you have never been this stressed out.
+Other than your occasional confusion over women, you have never been this stressed out.
 So far you have been the only one to hear the voice.
-Doesn't that raise red flags for you?"
+Doesn’t that raise red flags for you?"

 "Hell yes.
 But I’ve done everything that I can to prove that Passant is a scam.
 Nothing, nada."

-"Not everything man, you need to record its voice for others to hear."
-Lou suggested cogently.
-He had the kind of practical mind that, when presented with a miracle, immediately asked whether it had been peer-reviewed.
+Lou had the kind of practical mind that, when presented with a miracle, immediately asked whether it had been peer-reviewed.

-"Yes maybe, but would it care?"
+"Yes, maybe, but would it care?"

 "I’ll give it a try tomorrow."

-"Good morning, Passant," he baited.
+"Good morning Passant," he baited.

 No sound.
 He checked the status lights and power, all good.
 He turned the recorder off.

 "Good morning, you stink pot.
-We had a nice talk about trust and then what's the first thing that you do?
+We had a nice talk about trust, and then what’s the first thing that you do?
 Distrust."

 "Who does not trust enough will not be trusted." — Lao Tzu